openssl/openssl/INSTALL.md

 Normally SSE2 extension is detected at run-time, but the decision whether or not the machine code will be executed is taken solely on CPU capability vector.
-This means that if you happen to run OS kernel which does not support SSE2 extension on Intel P4 processor, then your application might be exposed to "illegal instruction" exception.
+This means that if you happen to run an OS kernel which does not support SSE2 extension on Intel P4 processor, then your application might be exposed to "illegal instruction" exception.
 There might be a way to enable support in kernel, e.g.
 FreeBSD kernel can be compiled with `CPU_ENABLE_SSE`, and there is a way to